MobilityData/gtfs.org/docs/documentation/schedule/components/fares.md

 <div class="grid" markdown>

-This feature helps define the supported media that can be used to hold and/or validate a fare product.
+Fare Media defines the supported media that can be used to hold and/or validate a fare product.
 This refers to physical or virtual containers such as a paper ticket, a rechargeable transit card or even contactless payment with credit cards or smartphones.

 | Files associated      | [fare_media.txt](/schedule/reference/#fare_mediatxt)                                       | [fare_products.txt](/schedule/reference/#fare_productstxt)  |
 |-----------------------|-----------------------------------------------------|-------------------|